Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 ### Defender for DevOps Dashboard

-As mentioned MSDO closely integrates with **Microsoft Defender for Cloud** and has its own dashboard **Defender or DevOps** to review and observe security insights across DevOps and your codebase.
+As mentioned MSDO closely integrates with **Microsoft Defender for Cloud** and has its own **'DevOps Security'** dashboard, to review and observe security insights across DevOps and your codebase.

 In the Azure portal navigate to **Microsoft Defender for Cloud**, select the **DevOps Security** pane and then click on the GitHub connector: